 When protecting the SQL AlwaysOn availability group, Microsoft recommends that the backup is configured on only one node of an availability group (AG).
 Always configure backup in the same region as the primary node.
 In other words, you always need the primary node to be present in the region where you’re configuring the backup.
 If all the nodes of the AG are in the same region where the backup is configured, there isn’t any concern.

-And even in case of AG, you can also use Azure VM backup along with Azure Backup for SQL VMs.
+And even in the case of AG, you can also use Azure VM backup along with Azure Backup for SQL VMs.
 It works much the same way as in the case of a standalone SQL server.

 Cross-region SQL AG

 Regardless of the backup preference, backups will only run from the nodes that are in the same Azure region where the backup is configured.
 This is because cross-region backups aren’t supported.
 If you have only two nodes and the secondary node is in the other region, the backups will continue to run from the primary node (unless your backup preference is ‘secondary only’).
 If a node fails over to a region different than the one where the backup is configured, backups will fail on the nodes in the failed-over region.

 Depending on the backup preference and backups types (full/differential/log/copy-only full), backups are taken from a particular node (primary/secondary).